Caliatdrimme/Minhash/README.txt

 - can look for clusters and connected components on the graph (in general or on a specific hash)

 JACCARD SIMILIARITY
-- real similiarity is teh fraction of number of elements that match in a set over the total number of elements in both sets (at least one set has that element)
+- real similiarity is the fraction of number of elements that match in a set over the total number of elements in both sets (at least one set has that element)
 - can approximate it from the minhash but calculating the fraction of the number of minhash signature matches over the total number of minhashes we imlemented

 TODO:
-- implement the graph representation (for other queries?)
-- add capability to answer other queries (outliers etc - based on the graph representatation?)

 - refactor/improve readability and code effeciency
 - calculate complexity (order of number of messages)

 FUTURE TODO's:
-- impprove printing (dynamically allocate buffers?)
+- improve printing (dynamically allocate buffers?)
+- implement a more general graph representation
 - design data preprocessing to be able to validate on real data sets
 - improve node reusability
 - can compare performance and complexity based on num_elem, num_sets, but most importantly on size_hash, num_hash and their interaction

 to compile
-mpicc sigc.c -o sigs

-or
 make

 to run
 mpiexec -n N ./sigs num_elem num_sets num_hash size_hash (the other processes are workers)

 with fgmpi (2 workers):
-mpiexec -nfg 1 -n 22 ./sigs 5 8 4 4
+mpiexec -nfg 1 -n 22 ./sigs 5 8 4 3
 OR
-mpiexec -nfg 22 -n 1 ./sigs 5 8 4 4
+mpiexec -nfg 22 -n 1 ./sigs 5 8 4 3

 Preconditions for command line arguments: size_hash <= num_elem
 num_sets + 2 num_hash + 2 (reader and manager) < total N of processes (the rest are assigned as workers)

+the example.txt file has 8 sets in total with 5 elements each